Yao Jinnan: 2014

 In May, Yao successfully defended her all-around title at the Chinese National Championships and also won gold on the uneven bars.

 In the fall, she competed at the Asian Games in Incheon, where she won gold with the team, in the all-around, and on floor exercise and uneven bars.
 She was selected to compete at the 2014 World Championships in Nanning, where she won the team silver with Huang, Shang, Tan Jiaxin, Bai Yawen and Chen Siyi.
 Individually, she finished fifth in the all-around, where Simone Biles of the United States won gold; first in the uneven bars final, her first gold medal at a World Championships, with a score of 15.633; and eighth in the balance beam finals.
 She was awarded the Longines Prize for Elegance and received a trophy, a Longines watch and US$5,000.

 2015

 In January, it was announced that Yao would take the year off due to a shoulder injury that required surgery.
 She traveled to the United States for the operation.

 2016

 Yao competed in the Chinese Nationals in May but failed to medal due to her shoulder injury.
 She was left out of the Olympic squad for the 2016 Summer Olympics.
+Yao retired from artistic gymnastics due to a shoulder injury.

 Personal life

 Yao has a twin sister who started gymnastics training with her but did not continue to the elite level.
+There has been some investigation into her actual birthdate, which may have been altered to allow her to compete in competitions she would not have been age-eligible for.